CuBoulder/lil_shrugger/README.md

 // exit;
 ```

-7. Commit the changes and push to Pantheon.
+7. Add and commit the changes and push to Pantheon.

 8. Update the code on all environments clearing the caches afterwards.